About Dr. Zuckerman

-Dr. Zuckerman is a top ranked board-certified plastic surgeon in New York City.
+Dr. Joshua D. Zuckerman, MD, FACS is a top ranked board-certified plastic surgeon in New York City.
 For the past 10 years, he has dedicated his career to offering outstanding patient care in cosmetic and reconstructive plastic surgery.
 Dr. Zuckerman is an active member of both The American Society for Aesthetic Plastic Surgery (ASAPS), the most prestigious society for aesthetic surgery, and the American Society of Plastic Surgeons (ASPS), where he also serves on national leadership committees.
 He is a Fellow of the American College of Surgeons, and he has been selected by his peers as a New York Times SuperDoctor three years in a row, recognizing him as one of the best plastic surgeons in New York.
-Dr. Zuckerman is regularly quoted and interviewed in the media including the television show The Doctors, The New York Post, ABC, CBS, Fox 5, News 12, The Wall Street Journal, and more.
+Dr. Zuckerman is regularly quoted and interviewed in the media including the television show The Doctors, Cosmopolitan, The New York Post, ABC, CBS, Fox 5, News 12, The Wall Street Journal, and more.

 Dr. Zuckerman performs a wide range of cosmetic surgical procedures, including facial rejuvenation, rhinoplasty, breast augmentation, abdominoplasty, and body contouring.
 He has expertise in cutting edge methods of non-invasive facial rejuvenation, including Botox® Cosmetic, injectable fillers, and laser skin resurfacing.